CS-GY 6313: Information Visualization - Fall 2025 Detailed Schedule

 • D3 event handling (hover, click, brush)

-• Implementing tooltip and details-on-demand
+• Tooltip and details-on-demand

-• Coordinating multiple views
+• Brushing and linking across multiple views

 Week 8 (Oct 24) - Geographic and Urban Visualization I